bioinformatics-core-shared-training/cruk-summer-school-2018/index.md

 - Unix
 - Introductory statistics

 **More specific requirements and references can be found [here](http://www.cruk.cam.ac.uk/bioinformatics-summer-school-prerequisites)**

+**Data files for course are [here](https://www.dropbox.com/sh/s4qb83mtuxjelg7/AAB0HIXL5_NGE8r20UxjG1v5a?dl=0).
+There is a zip-file for each course and a sizes.txt file with zip sizes (Warning: Single-cell one is BIG!)**

 ### Instructors